ThinkAM/shibal/README.md

 </p>

 ---
-### A mobile app for shiba inu owners to train and bond with their companion
+### A mobile app for shiba inu or another dogs owners to train and bond with their companion

 ---
-*By Dan Kim*<br><br>
+*By Felipe Almeida*<br><br>
-Welcome to Shibal!
-Shibal is an Android/iOS cross-platform mobile app built with React Native and Flask maintained in one code base.
+Welcome to Shiballpetz!
+Shiballpetz is an Android/iOS cross-platform mobile app built with React Native and Flask maintained in one code base.
 Shibal offers a one-stop tool for training your shiba inu through detailed modules in the form of online education and socializing with other owners on a social media platform.
 It is inspired by [DOGO](https://dogo.app/), a popular dog training app.
+Our app can receive donates for animals shelters in shiba inu coin.

 <p align="center">
       <img src="documentation/readme/welcome_screen.gif">